-1) DC Rebirth & Starting With The Newest DC Comics
+1) DC Infinite Frontier & Starting With The Newest DC Comics

 Having discussed all that massive history behind DC, the reality of superhero universes is you don’t always have to crawl all the way back to the very beginning to catch up with the present.
 Sure, you can try to start with Superman’s first appearance in Action Comics #1, but that noble aim is going to very quickly turn into a miserable challenge feeling far too similar to homework.

-Fortunately, comic book publishers are perpetually attempting to make their universe accessible to new readers, and 2016’s DC Rebirth is one of the most successful examples in recent memory.
+Fortunately, comic book publishers are perpetually attempting to make their universe accessible to new readers, and 2021’s Infinite Frontier is the latest example in the DC catalog.

 To make a long story short: From 2011 to mid-2016, DC ran a controversial, and often reviled rebooted universe called the New 52.
 In my book, the New 52 has plenty of highly enjoyable comics, and is actually the most new-reader friendly major comics initiative of my life (we’ll get to that in a second… the initiative, not my life), but nonetheless, it was a public relations train wreck by 2016.

 Enter DC Rebirth.
 DC finally ended the New 52, and brought back the history and legacy of their full continuity into all-new #1 issues across all their titles like Batman, Wonder Woman and Justice League.

-DC Rebirth is designed as the logical starting place for new DC readers, and although it’s more indebted to the New 52 than DC would like to admit, it’s new reader friendly enough for most.
+DC Rebirth is designed as a logical starting place for new DC readers, and although it’s more indebted to the New 52 than DC would like to admit, it’s new reader friendly enough for most.

 To get started with DC Rebirth you have a couple options.

 First, you could check out my full DC Rebirth universe reading order.
 This will tell you about every single comic in Rebirth, and where you should read each story.
 So, if you’re not sure if you’re more interested in Suicide Squad or Cyborg, or simply want to read them all, I highly recommend the Comic Book Herald guide.

 The alternative is to simply pick a character or two that grabs your interest and start reading.
 Some of the most popular on Comic Book Herald are:

 2) DC’s The New 52